JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/3-2nd meeting.md

 It presents a novel storage system that provides session consistency even when the client switches between replicas in different edge locations.
 Their client reconciliation algorithm enforces session consistency at minimal costs, by tracking the accessed or affected keys and reconciling them on the destination replica.

 -----------------------------------------------------------------------------------
-[254] 2018 **Move with me: Scalably keeping virtual objects close to users on the move.** ✓
+[254] 2018 **Move with me: Scalably keeping virtual objects close to users on the move.** ✓ -> ✗

+With the state-of-the-art virtualization technologies, services can be implemented in modular software as a graph/chain of portable VOs that can be dynamically migrated around the Telco infrastructure.
 It is proposed a VO clustering and migration policy that jointly considers user proximity and inter-VO affinity to scalably support user mobility, while allowing service differentiation among users.

 -----------------------------------------------------------------------------------
-[261] 2017 **Virtual machine placement for backhaul traffic minimization in fog radio access networks.** ✓
+[261] 2017 **Virtual machine placement for backhaul traffic minimization in fog radio access networks.** ✓ -> ? (introdução)

 Analyses the VM placement problem in fog radio access networks (F-RANs) with the objective to minimize the overall back-haul traffic.
 The back-haul traffic is incurred in two ways: the VM replication and data transmission to the cloud.
 When a user connects to a fog node and requests an application service, there is no back-haul bandwidth consumption if the fog node has the application VM.
 Otherwise, the VM has to be replicated on the fog node, or the request is forwarded to the cloud.
 They formulate the replica-based VM placement problem by considering the computing and storage of fog nodes, the user service constraint, as well as the edge bandwidth constraint.